Where we came from…

-Pat Webster, the mother of a Voice Hearer and a psychiatric nurse, began the evolution of Hearing Voices Network Dundee in 1997, mainly to support her son and to fill a local gap in services for Voice-Hearers.
+Pat Webster a psychiatric nurse founded Hearing Voices Network Dundee in 1997, mainly to support her son (a Voice-Hearer) and to fill a local gap in services for Voice-Hearers.
 What started as a vision and personal mission soon became a reality.
-Pat was supported by a small group of helpers, most of whom are still part of the HAVEN family today.
+Pat was supported by a small group of helpers, most of whom are still part of the HaVeN family today.

-Over the past 20 years, the HAVEN has grown and Pat has been able to take a back seat in the organisation, allowing other to join the team and build on the success of what Pat created.
+Over the past 20 years, the HaVeN has grown and is now a registered charity (Scottish Chairtible Incorporated Organisation) .
+Pat has been able to take a step back from the organisation, allowing others to join the team and build on theccess of what Pat created.

-Today, the HAVEN has six fantastic staff members that support our growing volunteer network and service users.
-The HAVEN is now a dynamic, user-led organisation, striving to achieve our aims and support Voice Hearers for years to come.
+Today, the HaVeN has six fantastic staff members that support our growing volunteer network and service users.
+The HaVeN is now a dynamic, user-led organisation, striving to achieve their aims and support Voice-Hearers for years to come.